 As you can see in the diagram above, you may find something common with the role of a business analyst.
 However, there are specific skills needed to become a business analyst.
 Let’s try and understand the skills.

-Business Analysts are in-fact cross-functional experts and can come from any industry.
-Business analyst role hardly involves any programming.
-However, there are some key skills which you must acquire, before you can move into a business analyst role?
+Business Analysts are in fact cross-functional experts and can come from any industry.
+The business analyst role hardly involves any programming.
+However, there are some key skills that you must acquire before you can move into a business analyst role.

 Let me give a brief about these skills:

 Communication Skills: One of the most important skills for business analysts is communication skills.
-BAs have to communicate with customer as well as tech team and to avoid information loss, good oral as well as written communication skills are critical.
+BAs have to communicate with customers as well as the tech team and to avoid information loss, good oral, as well as written communication skills, are critical.
 Since you are in Sales, you must be good in ‘C’.

-Requirements Analysis and Modeling: The ability to understand, analyze and model requirements is another skillset, BAs have to be good at.
-Processing modeling using UML or DFD and Data Modeling using E-R diagrams are some of the techniques, which can be learnt.
+Requirements Analysis and Modeling: The ability to understand, analyze and model requirements is another skill set, BAs have to be good at.
+Processing modeling using UML or DFD and Data Modeling using E-R diagrams are some of the techniques, which can be learned.